MarekSlenker/AlleleSorting/README.md

 #### Input files:
+1) Aigned sequences in fasta format
-1) Allele sequences of **tetraploid** sampes (in fasta format), which should be sorted to two homeologs have to be named as follow:
+**tetraploid** sampes, which should be sorted to two homeologs have to be named as follow:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <4xSample>-a1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <4xSample>-a2
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <4xSample>-a3